-SI.
+- of Interim Campus SI.
 No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure disruption of services during the construction phase.
 8 Social and cultural resources Develop a protocol for use by the contractor in conducting any excavation work, to ensure that any chance finds are recognized, and measures are taken to ensure they are protected and conserved.
 Chance find protocol PMU and PMC safeguard specialists to develop protocol for chance finds PMU Prior to start of construction activities PMU operation costs 9 Construction camplocations, selection, design and layout Sitting of the construction camp, if required, at project site shall be as per the guidelines below and details of layout to be approved by PMU.
 Construction Camp sites, and locations of material storage areas, sanitation facilities Contractor PMU and PMC At the time of construction camp establishment and finalization of storage areas Contractor 10 Sources of construction materials Use local material and sources compliant with environmental regulations of India at the national, state and local levels.
 Verify suitability of all material sources and obtain approvals from PMU.
 Submit to PMU on a monthly basis documentation of sources of materials.
 Authority Permission will be ensured.
 Contractor PMU and CSQA firm to verify sources (including permits) if additional is requested by contractor PMU and CSQA firm Upon submission by contractor Contractor

-CI [Frankisco managed al Mitiration Magazza Davamatava Deeneneible for Deeneneible of Interim Campus SI.
-No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure 11 Access for construction material transportation Locate entry and exit points for the site in a way that traffic congestion is minimum on access roads to site.
+SI.
+Environmental Mitigation Measures Parameters Responsible for Responsible Frequency for Sources of No. Issues (Indicators for Compliance) Implementation for Supervision Monitoring Fund for Implementing Mitigation Measure 11 Access for construction material transportation Locate entry and exit points for the site in a way that traffic congestion is minimum on access roads to site.
 Transportation of materials to be done after class hours of ITI.
 Traffic management plan Contractor CSQA Firm and PMU During delivery of construction materials Contractor 12 Occupational health and safety Comply with IFC EHS Guidelines on Occupational Health and Safety to the extent possible.
 Develop comprehensive site-specific health and safety (H&S) plan.
 The overall objective is to provide guidance to contractor on establishing a management strategy and applying practices that are intended to eliminate, or reduce, fatalities, injuries and illnesses for workers performing activities and tasks associated with the project.
 Include in H&S plan measures such as: (i) type of hazards at construction site; Health and safety (H&S) plan Contractor CSQA Firm, PMU, and PMC During pre- construction phase Contractor

 SI.
-No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation (ii) corresponding personal protective equipment for each identified hazard; (iii) H&S training for all site personnel; (iv) procedures to be followed for all site activities; and (v) documentation of work-related accidents.
-Measure Ensure that there will be no use of asbestos containing materials such as roofing sheets and pipes.
-Provide medical insurance and accident coverage for all workers (skilled, semi-skilled and unskilled) of contractor 13 Measures for the protection of COVID- 19 at ASU campus site and sub-contractors.
-All protection measures pertaining to COVID-19 will be taken at the site as per the protocol specified by the GoA and Gol for the construction sites.
+Environmental Mitigation Measures Parameters Responsible for Responsible Frequency for Sources of No. Issues (Indicators for Compliance) Implementation for Supervision Monitoring Fund for Implementing Mitigation Measure (ii) corresponding personal protective equipment for each identified hazard; (iii) H&S training for all site personnel; (iv) procedures to be followed for all site activities; and (v) documentation of work-related accidents.
+Ensure that there will be no use of asbestos containing materials such as roofing sheets and pipes.
+Provide medical insurance and accident coverage for all workers (skilled, semi-skilled and unskilled) of contractor and sub-contractors.
+13 Measures for the protection of COVID- 19 at ASU campus site All protection measures pertaining to COVID-19 will be taken at the site as per the protocol specified by the GoA and GoI for the construction sites.
 For this, a COVID-19 Health and safety Plan will be prepared by the contractor after mobilization.
 The protection measures for COVID-19 will continue till pandemic threat continues.
 COVID-19 screening and protection facilities Contractor PMU, CSQA Firm, and PMC During pre- construction phase Contractor